Informatievlaanderen/duet/documentation/readme.md

-# Documentation of the data
+# Documentation of a publication environment for semantic specifications.

+Semantic specifications are documents that formalize data models according to semantic web principles.
+This repository is the root repository for a publication environment for semantic specifications.
+The semantic specifications are created using the corresponding toolchain.

+This publication environment has been designed to support the data interoperability program OSLO of the region of Flanders.
+It can be consulted at https://data.vlaanderen.be.

+## Creating semantic specifications

+The toolchain is elaborated in this repository https://github.com/Informatievlaanderen/OSLO-toolchain.

 ## Deployment process

-Data.vlaanderen.be has been setup to minimize the rollout and maintenance effort of any change to the system in a predicatable way.
+The publication environment has been setup to minimize the rollout and maintenance effort of any change to the system in a predicatable way.
 The figure below shows the four layers of the environment.

 ![The process](update-process.jpg)

 The bottom layer is the cloud infrastructure.
-For Data.vlaanderen.be this is [Azure](https://azure.microsoft.com/).
+For the setup at the Flemish Government Data.vlaanderen.be this is [Azure](https://azure.microsoft.com/).

 On top of that, the infrastructure is deployed.
 The infrastructure is setup using [Terraform](https://www.terraform.io/).
 The terraform configuration describes a [docker swarm](https://github.com/docker/swarm) setup.